 The fact that the watch can also measure time with more or less acceptable precision just makes this piece of jewelry a trifle more useful than a class ring.

-The new Glashütte Original Senator Diary is all that: a beautifully crafted expensive accessory with an elaborated 31-day alarm clock complication that gives its proud owner something to brag about during the happy hour.
+The new Glashütte Original Senator Diary is all that: a beautifully crafted expensive accessory with an elaborate 31-day alarm clock complication that gives its proud owner something to brag about during the happy hour.

-Being one of the best manufacture automatic movements on the market, the Caliber 100-03 features a unique time reset mechanism that leaves the second hand connected neither to the winding stem nor the crown so the movement continues to tick even after you pull the crown and start setting the watch.
+Being one of the best manufacture automatic movements on the market, the Caliber 100-03 features a unique time reset mechanism that leaves the second hand connected neither to the winding stem nor the crown so the movement continues to tick even after you pull the crown and start setting the time.
 To reset the second hand to zero position, you have to press a separate button on the side of the case.